ratokeshi/endo-google-cloud-platform/src/jobs/instances-get/README.md

         *  4th line 'x-group-name': will change the grouping for actions in the Octoblu object
         *  This file requires a list of types
             *  in the properties section, the field1, field2 etc. should be changed to identify the fields in the Octoblu flow.
+            *  In the example below, the action name is the title field.
+In the Octoblu flow the form fields are labeled field1, field2, field3, and field4etc.
+The options under properties is what is listed in the Octoblu interface.
          ```javascript
             title: 'Name of the action as it appears in the Octoblu Flow'
             type: 'object'